 Create paper feedback cards

 Some companies prefer to do things the old-fashioned way by using a simple pen and paper feedback questionnaire.
 While this is the most cost-effective way to collect feedback, it can also have a lot of hidden costs.
 To be able to extract meaningful actions from feedback, the responses need to be tabulated in a spreadsheet and analyzed.
 This requires a lot of time and effort.

 On-site live chat tools are becoming more frequently used for customer support as well as customer service.
 Reviewing these transcripts of chats and categorizing any feedback points into categories can help you identify inefficiencies in your business.
 Frequently mentioned topics tend to be problem areas for your business, which can be improved.
 This not only helps with customer satisfaction, but it reduces the required resources for customer support.

 Social media has become an inexpensive and efficient way to communicate with your target audience.
 Customers are already actively participating in communities on Facebook, Twitter, and Instagram.
 It doesn’t cost your business anything to join in on their conversations.
 Respond to comments, send direct messages, and engage with your audience to see how people really feel about your company.

 When your team encounters negative reviews, be sure to respond to them quickly.
 Active social media users are expecting a fast response, so it’s important that you dedicate a resource to each channel.

-Offer incentives for feedback
+Offer incentives for quality customer feedback

 Going through a survey takes away time from a customer’s schedule.
 One way to make your surveys worth the investment is to offer a reward for their completion.
 This makes for a simple, yet effective transaction approach to obtaining feedback.
 While money and discounts are great, keep in mind that the reward doesn’t have to be cash.
 You can incentivize customers using free content that’s useful to their workflow.
-This can be an e-book in-house study, or educational pamphlet to help them achieve their goals.
+This can be an e-book in-house study or educational pamphlet to help them achieve their goals.